matloff/fastStat/README.md

 So far, we've discussed only ad hoc estimators, set up for a specific purpose.
-It would be nice to have general ways of forming estimators. the two most common such techniques are *maximum likelihood estimation* (MLe) and the *method of moments* (MM).
-Let's illustrate them with a simple example, mm first.
+It would be nice to have general ways of forming estimators.
+The two most common such techniques are *Maximum Likelihood Estimation* (MLE) and the *Method of Moments* (MM).
+Let's illustrate them with a simple example, MM first.

 **The Method of Moments**

-> say we are estimating some parameter &theta; with the estimator to be
+> Say we are estimating some parameter &theta; with the estimator to be
 > found and named T.  Then, in the formal expression for EX, replace
 > &theta; by T; set the result to the sample mean &#x100; and solve for T.